 Hop-On Hop-Off Tour

 See the city like a local with Dublin’s award winning hop on hop off tour.
-If you want to get a great overview of Ireland’s biggest city, the DoDublin Tour is the best way to do it.
+If you want to get a great overview of Ireland’s biggest city, the DoDublin Tour is the best way to do it (especially when you're limited with time).
 With over 30 stops at Dublin’s best attractions and sites, the tour routes brings you through Dublin’s storied history.
 With live commentary from local guides born and raised in the capital, this is truly the Dubliner’s Guide to Dublin!

 Despite being a country synonymous with tea drinking, Dublin has a buzzing coffee scene… check out this guide to some of Dublin’s best cafes!